Terms and Conditions

 3.4 Final payment is due at least 90 days (or as otherwise stated by us in writing) prior to the departure date of the expedition (or the amended departure date of the expedition pursuant to clause 8) and an invoice will be sent to you for this purpose.

 3.5 Credit card payments are accepted.
 Merchant fees and bank surcharges apply.

 4.1 Bookings are open to people 8 years of age and over.
 Passengers under 18 years of age must be accompanied at all times by an adult throughout the expedition and cannot be left unsupervised at any time including during paid additional activities.
 A child remains the sole responsibility of the adult at all times.

 4.2 Children between 8-17 years of age must pay the adult price of the expedition.

-5. Booking Transfer or Cancellation by you (the client)
+5. Booking Transfer or Cancellation by you

 5.1 If you wish to cancel your expedition, we ask that you notify your Travel Agent or our expedition sales team immediately in writing.
 Cancellation will take effect upon receipt by Aurora Expeditions of your written notice.